-The sacraments of the church serve as outward and visible signs of inward and spiritual grace, offering us the opportunities to share moments of profound joy as well as sorrow with the community of faith, the Church, which is called to be the Body of Christ.
-If you seek to explore any of the sacraments listed below, please contact the Rev. Kristin White, Rector.
+The sacraments of the church serve as outward and visible signs of inward and spiritual grace, giving us the chance to share moments of profound joy as well as sorrow with the community of faith, the Church, which is called to be the Body of Christ.
+If you seek to explore any of the sacraments listed below, please contact the Rev. Suzi Holding, Interim Rector.

 Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body the Church.
 At Baptism, we are "marked as Christ's own, forever."
 Baptism takes place within the Eucharist as the chief service on a Sunday or other feast, so that the whole community can be present and participate in the celebration of a new member's initiation into the life of faith.

 We welcome everybody to receive the Sacrament of Holy Eucharist - the bread and the wine blessed at our altar by the Holy Spirit and the prayers of those who gather.

 We welcome everybody to participate in the life of the community - and that shared life has a great deal to do with tables as well.
 Our primary outreach ministries involve feeding people who are hungry.
 Our rich life of shared fellowship with one another involves making great food, and sharing it.
 All those things intertwine, making this life we share quite a sacred feast, indeed.

 So join us.
 Come to the table.
 Be fed here.
 And join us again, as we turn to help feed others.